hellowac/mapnik-wiki-zh-cn/Python-Plugin.md

 is omitted, then `__main__` is used.
 Any other parameter aside from `factory` or `type` will be passed directly to the callable as keyword arguments.
-Note that these will always be passed as strings even if the parameter can be parsed as an integer of floating point value.
+Note that these will always be passed as strings even if the parameter can be parsed as an integer or floating point value.

 The callable should return an object with the following required attributes: